Andy Williams: Personal life

 Williams met French-born Claudine Longet in Las Vegas when her car broke down and he offered help.
 She was a dancer at the time at the Folies Bergère.
 They married on December 15, 1961, and over the next eight years, they had three children—Noelle, Christian (died 2019), and Robert.

 After separating in 1970, Williams and Longet divorced in 1975, but they remained friends.

 In March 1976, Longet was charged with fatally shooting her boyfriend, alpine ski racer Spider Sabich, in Aspen.
 Williams played a public role in the subsequent events, escorting her to and from the courtroom, testifying to her character at the trial, and providing legal assistance.
-Longet claimed the shooting was accidental, and eventually served 30 days in jail.
+Longet claimed the shooting was accidental and eventually served 30 days in jail.

 Williams also had partial ownership of the Phoenix Suns NBA team from the team's inception in 1968 until 1987.

 On May 3, 1991, Williams married Debbie Haas, née Meyer, whom he met through a mutual friend.
 They made their homes at Branson, Missouri, and La Quinta, California, where he was known as the "honorary mayor".
 Williams was a noted collector of modern art and his homes have been featured in Architectural Digest.

 Williams' birthplace in Iowa is a tourist attraction and is open most of the year.

 Hobbies

 Williams was an avid golfer and hosted a PGA Tour golf tournament in San Diego from 1968 to 1988 at Torrey Pines.
 Then known as the "Andy Williams San Diego Open", the tournament continues as the Farmers Insurance Open, usually played in February.
-He was also a competent ice skater, and occasionally skated as part of his television Christmas shows.
+He was also a competent ice skater and occasionally skated as part of his television Christmas shows.

 Williams was a noted art collector whose collection had hung in his homes, his offices, and in the Moon River Theatre, and was exhibited at the Saint Louis Art Museum in 1997 and 1998.
 After his death, his collection was split among several auction houses.
 His paintings went to Christie's New York, where they fetched over $50 million.
 His folk art collection was sold at Skinner for $2,471,725.
 His collection of Navajo blankets was sold by Sotheby's on May 21, 2013, yielding $978,506 (£642,064).

 Illness and death

 In a surprise appearance at his theater in November 2011, Williams announced that he had been diagnosed with bladder cancer.
 After chemotherapy treatment in Houston, he and his wife moved to a rented home in Malibu, California, to be closer to cancer specialists in the Los Angeles area.

 On September 25, 2012, Williams died of bladder cancer at the age of 84 at his home in Branson, Missouri.
-Williams was cremated and his ashes were sprinkled into the artificial waterway named Moon River at his theater in Branson.
+Williams' body was cremated, and his ashes were sprinkled into the artificial waterway named Moon River at his theater in Branson.
 The memorial service for Williams was held a month later.